 It may take some time for the video thumbnails to be generated.

-Dragging the DAM primary source video on to the video component accesses all of the Dynamic Media Classic encoded proxy renditions for delivery.
+When you drag the DAM primary source video onto the video component, it accesses all Dynamic Media Classic encoded proxy renditions for delivery.

-When using AEM, you have access to both the Video component available in Sites and the Dynamic Media Classic video component.
+When using Experience Manager, you have access to both the Video component available in Sites and the Dynamic Media Classic video component.
 These components are not interchangeable.

 The Dynamic Media Classic video component only works for Dynamic Media Classic videos.
-The foundation component works with videos stored from AEM (using ffmpeg) and Dynamic Media Classic videos.
+The foundation component works with videos stored from Experience Manager (using ffmpeg) and Dynamic Media Classic videos.

 The following matrix explains when you should use which component:

 Out of the box, the Dynamic Media Classic video component uses the universal video profile.
-You can however obtain the HTML5-based video player for use by AEM.
-In Dynamic Media Classic, copy the embed code of the out-of-box HTML5 video player and put it in your AEM page.
+You can however obtain the HTML5-based video player for use by Experience Manager.
+In Dynamic Media Classic, copy the embed code of the out-of-box HTML5 video player and put it in your Experience Manager page.

-Even if using the Dynamic Media Classic video component is recommended for viewing Dynamic Media Classic videos, this section describes using Dynamic Media Classic videos with the Foundation Video Component in AEM, for the sake of completeness.
+Even if using the Dynamic Media Classic Video component is recommended for viewing Dynamic Media Classic videos, this section describes using Dynamic Media Classic videos with the Foundation Video Component in Experience Manager for completeness.

-The following table provides a high level comparison of supported capabilties between the AEM Foundation Video component and the Dynamic Media Classic Video component:
+The following table provides a high-level comparison of supported capabilities between the Experience Manager Foundation Video component and the Dynamic Media Classic Video component:

 |Approach||HTML5 first approach.
 Flash is only used for non-HTML5 fallback.||Flash on most desktops.
 HTML5 is used for mobile and tablets.|

-The various video encodings are created according to the Dynamic Media Classic encoding presets selected in the Dynamic Media Classic cloud configuration.
-In order for the foundation video component to make use of them, a video profile must be created for each Dynamic Media Classic encoding preset selected.
-This allows the video component to select the DAM renditions accordingly.
+The various video encodings are created according to the Dynamic Media Classic encoding presets selected in the Dynamic Media Classic Cloud Configuration.
+For the foundation Video component to use them, you must create a video profile for each Dynamic Media Classic encoding preset selected.
+It allows the video component to select the DAM renditions accordingly.

 New video profiles and changes to them must be activated to publish.

-Create a new Dynamic Media Classic Video Profile.
-In the New… menu, select Create Page and then select the Dynamic Media Classic Video Profile template.
-Give the new video profile page a name and click Create.
+Select the Dynamic Media Classic Video profile template.
+Give the new video profile page a name and select Create.

 Edit the new video profile.
 Select the cloud config first.
 Then select the same encoding preset as selected in the cloud config.